-Distance education students have access to learning resources including, but not limited to: the library, information resources, research databases, bookstores, laboratories, tutoring centers, writing centers, testing centers, and computer labs.
-Access to many of the libraries' resources is available online.
+Distance education students have access to learning resources including, but not limited to: the library, information resources, research databases, bookstores, laboratories, tutoring centers, testing centers, and computer labs.
+These departments work collaboratively to publish as much of their departmental resources online as practical.
+Access too many of the libraries' resources is available online.